robur-coop/utcp/README.md

 - further avoiding allocations: sndq and rcvq should be lists of cstruct (no need for Cstruct.append!)

 - make the bsd_fast_path a fast path for us ;)
+- the rcv_window computations are done for bad segments (di_2a/7c/7d) on BSD as well, but we don't need that behaviour

 ## Testing